tahsin4466/StartASM/README.md

 - Base instructions are stated in full, with all instruction conditions also stated in full (no mnemonics)

-# Usage
+## Usage
-Download and run the StartASM binary.
+Download the repository and run the StartASM executable.
 Create a text file with StartASM code and place it into the 'code' folder, then run the executable.
 Here are all possible instruction combinations as of now:

 - move (register) to (register)
 - load (memory/value) to (register)